Please use the filter bar to narrow down your search.

 DIN or DDIN?

 Todays vehicles are moving away from the typical standard DIN and DDIN size openings.
-New vehicles today like the Jeep Wrangler, Dodge Ram, and Ford F-150 to name a few, have their head units designed to integrate into the dash sometimes with the vents and the HVAC controls all integrated as one unit.
-For replacements or upgrades in vehicles like these, Alpine currently is the only car stereo manufacturer now specially designing and manufacturing stereos that are designed for todays evolving vehicles and progressive demands of the car stereo enthusiast.
+New vehicles today have just an infotainment screen or their head units are designed to integrate into the dash sometimes with the vents and the HVAC controls all integrated as one unit.

 Replacing your Head Unit?

 Did your head unit finally bite the dust?
 Do you want to level up on your car stereo game?
 Do you just require an upgraded unit for added functionality?
-Whatever your reason may be Jackson Tint and Sound can help you pick out the right head unit with your desired accessories and provide you with simply the best professional installation within your budget from top manufacturers like Alpine, Kenwood, JVC, and Sony.
+Whatever your reason may be Jackson Tint and Sound can help you pick out the right head unit with your desired accessories and provide you with simply the best professional installation within your budget.

 Dash Kits: Most vehicles will need a dash kit that will allow your head unit to adapt to the footprint in the dash that your factory stereo currently fills.
 Some dash kits will provide the addition of a storage pocket to fill the space leaving a nice clean look.